joansalasoler/vpype-gscrib/docs/user-guide.md

 [Cookbook](https://vpype.readthedocs.io/en/latest/cookbook.html)
 helpful for mastering this powerful tool.

+## Modes for G-code Generation

+Vpype-Mecode allows users to configure their machine's behavior during G-code generation by selecting different modes.
+These modes control various aspects of your machine's operation, including how the bed, coolant, fan, head and the tools themselves function.

+By combining the right modes, you can optimize your workflow and tailor the G-code output to match your machine's capabilities and the specific requirements of your project.

+### What Are Modes?

+Modes are configurable components that govern machine behavior.
+Each mode is responsible for a different aspect of the machine's operation:

+* **Bed Modes**: Control the behavior of the machine's bed.
+* **Coolant Modes**: Manage the machine's coolant system.
+* **Fan Modes**: Activate or deactivate machine fans.
+* **Head Movement Modes**: Define how the tool head moves.
+* **Rack Modes**: Control how tools are changed during the process.
+* **Tool Modes**: Define how specific tools operate.

+### Why Use Modes?

+By selecting and combining different modes, you can fine-tune your G-code generation to match your machine's capabilities and your specific use case.
+For example, if you're working with a laser cutter on an uneven bed surface, you may choose to use an auto-leveling head or an adaptive beam tool for optimal results.

+Modes give you the flexibility to customize your workflow, whether you're doing engraving, milling, 3D printing, or any other CNC-related task.

+### Learn More About Modes

+To explore the available modes and how to combine them effectively, please refer to our [Modes Documentation](machine-modes.md), which provides detailed descriptions and examples for each mode.
+If you're interested in extending Vpype-Mecode by implementing new modes, check out our [Development Guide](dev-guide.md) for instructions on how to create and integrate custom modes into your workflow.

 ## Height Maps

 One of the most powerful features of this plugin is its ability to use